 3. Let your toddler make choices in the bedtime routine.

-Let them choose their pajamas, the bedtime snack, the books you are going to read, and the songs they want to sing.
+Let them choose their pajamas, the bedtime snack, the books you will read, and the songs they want to sing.
 You are letting them know that you hear them and respect their needs/wants.

 4. Eliminate the bedtime back and forth.

-If your toddler comes out a hundred times at night then you want to have everything they typically ask for already available in their room.
-This may include their drink, blankets, loveys, etc. By having everything already in place before you do lights out, you are helping to eliminate those struggles of going back and forth into the room.
+If your toddler comes out a hundred times at night, then you want to have everything they typically ask for already available in their room.
+This may include their drink, blankets, loveys, etc. Having everything already in place before you do lights out, you are helping to eliminate those struggles of going back and forth into the room.

 5. Put baby to “bed” before going into your toddler’s room.